Purpose of Degree

 Plan of Study

-This program requires 30 credits for the M.Ed. in Elementary Education, including 12 credits of Core Courses, 12 credits of Concentration Courses, and 6 credits of Elective Courses.
+This program requires 30 credits for the M.Ed. in Elementary Education, including 12 credits of Core Courses, 12 credits of ELED Elective Courses, and 6 credits of Elective Courses.

 All of the Core Courses and all of the ELED Elective Courses are taught through dual delivery, which allows students to choose either the online classroom or the campus classroom.